a-flyleaf/dragonotes/ref/guides.md

 - **[Coli Builds 2.0](https://www1.flightrising.com/forums/gde/2441268)**

 	Once you get the hang of the Coliseum (see below), here's a comprehensive linkhub of different ways to stat your dragons.
+Also see the [updated best element per venue listing](https://www1.flightrising.com/forums/gde/2858083).

 - **[Familiar Tracker for collectors](https://www1.flightrising.com/forums/gde/2158659)**